ujwalap801/OOPS/AccessModifier/Readme.md

+# Access modifiers in Java are keywords used to define the visibility and accessibility of classes, methods, and variables.
+They control how the members of a class can be accessed from other classes or packages

 # By using public, varaibles and methods can be access wihtin the class and outside of class of within package and outside of the package